 - Nutrition status has been dismal and is one of the causes of child mortality and morbidity.
 As per the global hunger index (by IFPRI), India ranks 78th among 118 developing countries (with 15% of our population being undernourished; about 15% under-5 children who are ‘wasted’ while the share of children who are `stunted’ is a staggering 39% and the under-5 mortality rate is 4.8% in India.)

-- While communicable diseases contribute 28% of the entire disease burden, non-communicable diseases (60%) show ample rise and injuries at (12%) now constitute the bulk of the country’s disease burden.
+- While communicable diseases contribute 28% of the entire disease burden, non-communicable diseases (60%) show ample rise, and injuries at (12%) now constitute the bulk of the country’s disease burden.

 - There has been a steady rise in mental illnesses in the country.
-According to a recent publication, one in every four women and 10% men suffer from depression in India.
+According to a recent publication, one in every four women and 10% of men suffer from depression in India.

-- At the same time progress has been marked in the field of communicable diseases as such.
+- At the same time, progress has been marked in the field of communicable diseases as such.
 Polio has been eradicated, leprosy has been curtailed and HIV – AIDS cases have met the MDG target of being reduced by half in number.

 Indian Health Sector Data: Personnel Status